RockitBootcamp/Phoenix-Admin/Student Reviews/15.6/Daz Miller.md

   - Needs to inline/block/inline-block again
   - Needs to get better with logic
   - Still needs Unix, Git, HTTP

+### 8/23/2015

 - Kevin Interview:
   - Still struggling with Logic
+  - Tried another logic test, passed that
+  - Pass all other interview questions